 JC is Chief Commercial Officer at TravelPerk.
 With 10 years of experience in the SaaS industry, he specialises in building up sales teams from nothing, and TravelPerk is the 4th high-growth SaaS startup he has helped scale to a leading position worldwide.

-Ilya is co-founder and head of strategy at Segment, the customer data infrastructure company.
+Ilya is co-founder and President at Segment, the customer data infrastructure company.
 Segment’s technology empowers businesses to deliver seamless, personalized customer experiences across every channel and touchpoint, while also respecting user privacy and preferences.
 Ilya works on infrastructure engineering, new products, and the Segment Startup Program, which is focused on helping early-stage startups implement analytics and reach product/market fit from the get-go.

 Irina Haivas is a Principal focusing on businesses that use advanced technologies such as machine intelligence or robotics and automation, to transform large industries.
 She also focuses on the intersection of science and technology, including next generation biology, as well as on companies in healthcare.
 Before joining Atomico, Irina was a growth and PE investor at GHO Capital Partners.
 Before that, Irina was part of the leadership team of Bain & Co. in Europe and the U.S. Irina is a former surgeon.